Best Solar Design Software in India for 2026

 6. Aurora Solar

-Aurora Solar is the dominant solar design software for residential and C&I EPCs in the United States and Western Europe.
-Its depth of US utility rate integrations, financing product connections, and mature enterprise feature set make it the right choice for US-primary operations.
-For Indian EPCs, Aurora is a poor fit: it is desktop-first, has no mobile 3D design, does not generate automated BOE or Bills of Structure, does not produce bank-ready SLDs in Indian DISCOM format, and has no native PM Surya Ghar or ALMM integration.
-At US enterprise pricing, it is also expensive for Indian market economics.
+Aurora Solar is the dominant solar design software for residential and C&I EPCs in the United States.
+Its depth of US utility rate integrations, financing product connections, and mature enterprise feature set reflect years of investment specifically in that market, and that depth is real.
+For Indian EPCs, the gaps are structural rather than incidental: it is desktop-first, has no mobile 3D design, does not generate automated BOE or Bills of Structure anywhere it operates, does not produce bank-ready SLDs in Indian DISCOM format, and has no native PM Surya Ghar or ALMM integration.
+Aurora's real US-specific strengths, and where the gaps show up even inside that market, are covered in full here.

 Strengths